Mserhatarslan/M-x-N-size-matrix-transpose/README.md

 Every symmetric positive definite matrix A can be decomposed into a product of a unique lower triangular matrix L and its transpose.

 In a software implementation the upper triangular matrix is preferred as operations are row-wise and compatible with C programming language.
 Cholesky decomposition is of order O(n^3) and reguires (n^3)/6 operations.
-Mtarix invrsion based on Cholesky decomposition in numerically stable for well conditioned matrices.
+Mtarix inversion based on Cholesky decomposition in numerically stable for well conditioned matrices.